 I like to use materials and processes that catch the eye, seducing the viewer to look and then look deeper.
 Often through beauty but through revulsion and discomfort too.

-For me, being an artist is an amalgamation of intellect, skill and the ability to communicate to a viewer what the artist has seen or seen or imagined.
+For me, being an artist is an amalgamation of intellect, skill and the ability to communicate to a viewer what the artist has seen or imagined.

-I have always been making but when I eventually started studying fine art, the words and ways of the creative process came alive and added an intellectual, more focused component to my art practice.
+I have always been making but when I eventually started studying fine art at 36, the words and ways of the creative process came alive and added an intellectual, more focused component to my art practice.
 I began to understand my motivation behind the urge to create.
 I do what I do because I am compelled to for the reasons stated above.

 I have always had a strong desire for change which manifests in the diversity of my work.
 This constant desire for difference and stimulation, flow, flux, and movement, feels like a physical need and imperative for my creative development.